AntoninRuan/CellarManager/README.md

 This software is under the GNU General Public License v3.0, you cand find it [here](LICENSE.txt)

 ## Changelog

+### 1.2.2

+---
+* Add style everywhere in the software
+* Bug fixed:
+    The search field and the expandable content displaying the description of a bottle are now clickable where they are supposed to be

+### 1.2.1

+---
+* Bug fixed:
+    * The "Don't ask me anymore" button in the pop up displayed when an update is found at start no longue crash the software

+### 1.2.0

+---
+* Transfering bug report and enhancement systems on GitHub
+* The update system now use GitHub with the repo: https://github.com/AntoninRuan/CellarManager
+* Add a settings windows which includes languages settings and some others

+### 1.1.4

+___
+* Add a scroll bar allowing compartments with more than 10 rows.
+They can now have up to 40
+* Add a style on the pagination under the compartments
+* Typing a forbidden value in the "Add a compartment" windows, display a message before truncate the value to the closer one allowed
+* When duplicating a bottle, the windows to edit it is instantly opened, if this one is closed without validation, the duplicate bottle is delete.
+* Bug fixed:
+    * Sorting bottle by numbers now works correctly

+### 1.1.3

+---
+* Add the possibility to cancel up to the last 10 change done
+* Duplicating with drag&drop is now also bind with shift + clic
+* Add a suggestion menu based on the bottles already presents in you cellar when typing value for a new bottle
+* Add the possibility to duplicate a bottle

+### 1.1.2

+---
+* Add a changelog
+* Add a link to the changelog in the About Popup

+### 1.1.1

+---
+* Add a copy-paste by means of ctrl+c, ctrl+v shortcuts for the bottles
+* A bottle move with drag&drop while middle clic pressed is duplicate in the arrival location
+* Add research in the bottle list
+* Bug fixed:
+	* Domain and Edition field were swapped in the "Modify a bottle" window
+	* The consumption year can no longue precede the production year

+### 1.1.0

+---
+* Add drag&dropping to move bottles in their compartments
+* Add a button to re activate the search for updates at start
+* Change save delay (5min -> 30 secondes)
+* Add a loading bar while downloading updates
+* When creating a bottle, RED type is now selected by default
+* Bug fixed:
+	* The downloaded file was arriving in the wrong location

+### 1.0.5

+---
+* The title of the windows now include the save file name.
+* Bug fixed:
+	* The software encountered issue if there was no save file

+### 1.0.4

+---
+* Change highligh image
+* Add search criteria: consumption year
+* Bottles now have a different image based on their type
+* When editing a compartment name pressing 'enter' validate the change
+* Add an auto save system
+* Bug fixed:
+	* Replacing a compartments with a new one was creating issue with names and bottles

 [windows_java_download_fr]: https://www.java.com/fr/download/win10.jsp
 [windows_java_download_en]: https://www.java.com/en/download/win10.jsp